leonardo78rs/DataScience-FirstTest/README.md

 # FirstTest
-Repo as a test for knowledge
+Repo as a test for knowledge.

-Part of course DSTB
+of course DSTB